GenaroIBC/fake-api-crud/README.md

 npm install
 ```

-This will install the necesary dependencies to run the fake CRUD API.
+This will install the necesary dependencies to run the fake API CRUD .

 ### Then, you can run: